Serena71/Blockchain-IP-Management/README.md

 Payments need to be made in the exact amount of ethereum expected, any more or less will result in an error.

 Since all development was done locally through Ganache, there is no addresses deployed publically and no address to provide for smart_contract_addresses.txt.
+No deployment on public test networks was made since it would designate the user who deployed the contract as a trusted user.

 ## API Server